Baptouuuu/Sy/docs/Validation.md

     .setConstraintFactory(new Sy.Validator.ConstraintFactory());
 ```

-`Sy.Validator.Core` is the validator by itself. `Sy.Validator.ExecutionContextFactory` is used to generate a new execution context each time a validation occurs, so we're sure constraint violations don't overlap when validating multiple times.
+[`Sy.Validator.Core`](../src/Validator/Core.js) is the validator by itself. [`Sy.Validator.ExecutionContextFactory`](../src/Validator/ExecutionContextFactory.js) is used to generate a new execution context each time a validation occurs, so we're sure constraint violations don't overlap when validating multiple times.

 ## Constraints

 A constraint is an assertion that a data must comply with.
-All constraints are located into `Sy.Validator.Constraint`, each one implements `Sy.Validator.ContraintInterface.`
+All constraints are located into [`Sy.Validator.Constraint`](../src/Validator/Constraint/), each one implements [`Sy.Validator.ConstraintInterface`](../src/Validator/ConstraintInterface.js).

 Constraints are only representations of assertions, the component use a validator for eah one of them; those are declared alongside the constraint and usually are named like so: `Sy.Validator.Constraint.ConstraintNameValidator`.